 B. coagulans was first recorded at a canned evaporated milk facility in Iowa where it had coagulated milk.
 The strain encountered, B. coagulans Hammer, became the type strain for the species to which all other strains are compared.

 Firstly, not all strains of B. coagulans are probiotics.
 I can tell you that in Bacillus species in general, it is very, very important to know the exact strain you are taking.
 A generic term such as “B. coagulans” on a label is not sufficient.

 Concerns about Bacillus species in general are covered here.

 Since the benefits and actions of strains in this species are so strain-specific, no general statements can be made.
 I can help you decide if this species may suit your needs through nutrition consultations.
-Additionally, you may wish to review the information on these strains:
+Some of the more well-known strains are: